GetFeedback/getfeedback-g4a-capacitor/README.md

 # GetFeedback for Apps - Capacitor

 GetFeedback for Apps allows you to collect feedback from your users with great ease and flexibility.
-This Capacitor bridge to the Native GetFeedback / Usabilla SDK allows you to load passive feedback forms and submit results from a Ionic Capcitor app.
+This Capacitor bridge to the Native GetFeedback / Usabilla SDK allows you to load passive feedback forms or campaigns and submit results from an Ionic Capcitor app.
 This release uses the GetFeedback / Usabilla SDK for ios v6.10+ and android v7.+ .

 - [GetFeedback for Apps - Capacitor](#getfeedback-for-apps---capacitor)
   - [Installation](#installation)